programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 then after:
 ```
-		found.material.emissive.r = 1; // turn the selected jar red emissive.
+		found.material.emissive.r = 1; // turn the selected object red emissive.
 1 is on.
 ```
 add:

 ```
-		selectedPlane = found.userData.planes; // get the new matching information panel for the selected jar selectedPlane.visible = true; // make the new panel visible
+		selectedPlane = found.userData.planes; // get the new matching information panel for the selected object selectedPlane.visible = true; // make the new panel visible
 ```